saksham/CarND-Traffic-Sign-Classifier-Project/README.md

 Although it might appear that the accuracy for the images downloaded from the Internet is **80%**, the model really gets confused with the numbers inside speed limit signs.
-It got the first sign wrong and the second sign was almost tipping over wrongly to 20km/h instead of 70km/h.
+It got the first sign wrong and the second sign was almost tipping over wrongly to 20km/h instead of 70km/h in some runs.
 This could have been due to mismatch in quality of the signs in the training dataset and the test image from the Internet.
 Furthermore, the signs might not even have been European signs.